TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 keywords: Tracking, flowering phenology, Arctic,
 bibliography: ./library.bib
 csl: ./journal-of-ecology.csl
-abstract: ABSTRACT | Often simple variables will be used to describe the flowering phenology of a population of plants, e.g. onset or peak of flowering and to infer respones to climate change.
+abstract: ABSTRACT | Often simple variables will be used to describe the flowering phenology of a population of plants, e.g. onset or peak of flowering.
 Here we show that image-based monitoring of field plots at very high temporal resolution can return information on flowering phenology at the level of indiviuals.
-Further, we present an automatic flower tracking algorithm.
+Further, we present a framework for automatically tracking, filtering, and visualizing flowers in time-lapse image series.
+We compare the results of automatic tracking with manual tracking.
 ---